geyang/reinforcement_learning_learning_notes/README.md

 # Reinforcement Learning Notes

-My notes on reinforcement learning
+My notes on reinforcement learning.
+I have moved some of the newer algorithms to different repos so the list here is incomplete.

-## Doing (2017-12-04)
+## Plans (2017-12-04)

 - [ ] C51, distributional Q-learning
-- [ ] Solve Montezuma with reweighted sampling
+- [ ] Solve Montezuma with re-weighted sampling
+- [ ] Move PPO into this repo

 ### Done